e4och/js-101/README.md

 ```

 >Interestingly, the log shows that the promise has been fulfilled even though
->the reject case was executed.
+>the rejected case was executed.
 Why did that happen?
->If we think about it, the **catch** method has caught the reject case successfully
+>If we think about it, the **catch** method has caught the rejected case successfully
 >and displayed the messages successfully, so that is why the promise has been
 >shown as fulfilled*/